-Foreskin piercings are obviously reserved for men who are intact (uncircumcised).
-Therefore, this placement is not especially popular in the United States, where so many men have been deprived of this opportunity.
-However, men who engage in successful foreskin restoration may be able to rebuild enough tissue to pierce.
+Foreskin piercings are obviously reserved for those with a penis who are intact (uncircumcised).
+Therefore, this placement is not especially popular in the United States, where so many have been deprived of this opportunity.
+However, individuals who engage in successful foreskin restoration may be able to rebuild enough tissue to pierce.
 In turn, the piercing (once fully healed) can assist in the process by providing greater purchase on the area for further tissue expansion.

 The foreskin is one of the genital piercings with significant historical precedent, mostly for infibulation (the enforcement of chastity through mechanical means).
 Some contemporary piercees engage in consensual infibulation using multiple foreskin piercings, but nowadays this piercing is mostly used to enhance sensation.